-For far too long families of incarcerated loved ones have been often times a closed group shunned by members of society.
+For far too long, families of incarcerated loved ones have been a closed group shunned by other members of society.
 This has caused many of us to suffer in silence along with our incarcerated loved ones.
 As a consequence of this silence, many of our Legislators are unaware of the truth of our reality.
-Therefore, TPCA would like to strongly encourage you to BE THE VOICE!
+Therefore, TPCA would like to strongly encourage you to #BeTheVoice.
 This situation won’t change unless we let the people who have the power and authority to make changes know what is going on behind the Prison walls.
 The time is NOW!
-With the 2021 legislative session in full swing , it is imperative that we ACT NOW if we want to influence a change.
-We have included several resources on this page to assist you with "BEING THE VOICE" by contacting the Politicians in your area.
-You can do this by writing, calling, or by making an appointment to meet with them.
+During this interim period, the Appropriations Committee is considering charges.
+One of them is the installation of air conditioning in Texas prisons.
+It is imperative that we ACT NOW if we want to influence a change.
+We have included several resources on this page to assist you as you #BeTheVoice.
+Contact your political officials!
+You can do this by writing, calling, or by making an appointment to meet with them in person.

 For those of you who might want to utilize a more targeted approach, we also added links for the Committees relevant to the cause.